Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 ![Body pose](./media/mediavision_pose_bvh_sample.png)

-The example starts with hips and ends with left foot with 15 landmrks.
+The example starts with hips and ends with the left foot with 15 landmarks.
 You can create a mapping file named `mocap_mapping.txt` as follows:

 ```
 Hips,10